onwidget/storybook-css-modules/README.md

 ## Usage

 This Storybook addon automatically imports all ".modules.css" files as CSS Modules using the specified options.

+(Code for ReactJs, find your framework in [#examples](examples))

 <br />